Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 The world of work continues to evolve rapidly, shaped by AI, automation, hybrid working, and shifting expectations around what we value in our careers.

-LinkedIn’s 2025 data shows that demand is rising for skills that combine human strengths with digital fluency.
-And these trends are set to accelerate into 2026.
+LinkedIn’s 2025 data shows that demand is rising for skills that combine human strengths with digital fluency — and these trends are set to accelerate into 2026.

 1. AI Literacy

 AI literacy means understanding what artificial intelligence can (and can’t) do — and using it confidently to make your work smarter.
+It’s no longer a “tech” skill; it’s a core professional one.

 How to build it:

-Follow MIT Technology Review or LinkedIn News to stay ahead of emerging trends.
+Follow MIT Technology Review for emerging trends.

 2. Adaptability and Flexibility